HSalam26/3-tier-web-app-aws/README.md

 Congratulations!
 You have successfully deployed a 3-tier web application on AWS using EC2, Auto Scaling Groups, and RDS.
 Please follow the instructions carefully and ensure you have the necessary permissions and resources in place before proceeding with the deployment.

-For more detailed information and additional configurations, please refer to the official AWS documentation for each service.

-Happy deploying!